Zhuravinka/Shaders/README.md

-# the results of learning from open tutorials
+# the results of learning shader coding in Unity from open tutorials